psylink-me/psylink-web/content/blog/2021-11-30-batch-update.md

 ## Prototype 6 improvements

-I redesigned {{% link "bp3" %}} to be more easily hand-solderable by enlarging the solder pads and adding thrmal clearances to some of the filled copper areas.
+I redesigned {{% link "bp3" %}} to be more easily hand-solderable by enlarging the solder pads and adding thermal clearances to some of the filled copper areas.
 (The copper tracks to several pads were so wide that the heat of the solder iron was dissipating too fast into the copper, and the pads were not heating up properly).
 The result is {{% link "bp3.1" %}}.

 ## Prototype 7